 Dr. Robert Sterken

 Dr. Sterken has several years of direct legislative experience which inform his teaching of power and politics.
-His work in the international arena has afforded Robert many opportunities to travel, teach, and study around the world, including a course on NGOs at King's College, London each summer.
-He also regularly teaches in an exciting the Compass program in which students study international relations in five European cities.
-Robert's works include publications in the International Journal of Environmental, Cultural, Economic and Social Sustainability, the Harvard University Library of Political Research Online, Political Research Quarterly, and the Texas Journal of Political Studies.
+His work in the international arena has afforded Dr. Sterken many opportunities to travel, teach and study around the world, including a course on NGOs at King's College, London, each summer.
+He also regularly teaches in an exciting Compass program in which students study international relations in five European cities.
+Dr. Sterken's works include publications in the International Journal of Environmental, Cultural, Economic and Social Sustainability, the Harvard University Library of Political Research Online, Political Research Quarterly, and the Texas Journal of Political Studies.

 Dr. Catherine Ross

-Dr. Ross, (PhD.
-The University of Texas at Austin, 1998), is Associate Professor of English at UT Tyler and 2011 Winner of the UT Regents’ Outstanding Teaching Award.
-A child of three generations of army officers, Dr. Ross was born in Germany, has lived all around the US, attended American high schools in Germany, and studied at St. Anne’s College, Oxford University.
-She has traveled widely in Europe; and has participated in scholarly conferences in the US, England, and Spain.
+Dr. Ross, (Ph.D.
+The University of Texas at Austin, 1998), is associate professor of English at UT Tyler and 2011 winner of the UT Regents’ Outstanding Teaching Award.
+A child of three generations of army officers, Dr. Ross was born in Germany, has lived all around the U.S., attended American high schools in Germany, and studied at St. Anne’s College, Oxford University.
+She has traveled widely in Europe; and has participated in scholarly conferences in the U.S., England and Spain.

 Dr. Ross approaches her scholarly studies of 19th-century British literature from a new-historicist cultural perspective.
 Her other academic work includes the history and practice of rhetoric and the history of science and its relationship to literature and cultural production.
-She has published on the poets William Wordsworth, Samuel Taylor Coleridge, and Robert Browning; on the Romantic-era chemical philosopher Humphry Davy; on pedagogy; and on the effects of the classical educational tradition on culture and writing in 19th century Britain.
-She is presently at work on a book, “Trying all things,” The Educational Impulse in the British Romantic Period.
+She has published on the poets William Wordsworth, Samuel Taylor Coleridge and Robert Browning; the Romantic-era chemical philosopher Humphry Davy; pedagogy; and the effects of the classical educational tradition on culture and writing in 19th-century Britain.
+She is presently at work on a book, Trying all things, The Educational Impulse in the British Romantic Period.

-Dr. Ross has taught British Literature and rhetoric and composition for twelve years at UT Tyler; additionally, she has taught in the UT Tyler Honors Program and continues to work on curriculum development for the Department of Literature and Languages.
+Dr. Ross has taught British literature and rhetoric and composition for 12 years at UT Tyler; additionally, she has taught in the UT Tyler Honors Program and continues to work on curriculum development for the Department of Literature and Languages.
 Her commitment to undergraduate education includes a belief in making the historical and cultural contexts of all texts as real and present for today’s students as possible.
 To this end, learning about life and society in other lands is essential, and it is this belief that attracted her to participate in the GATE Program.